MathiasDPX/aseprite-bin/README.md

 # Website for aseprite-bin
-Artifacts are downloadable through a mirror server hosted on [Nest](https://github.com/hackclub/nest)
+Artifacts are downloadable through nightly.link